Skip to content

 */

-This joins the inner Arrays of the original Map in one single Array, removing any nested Collections or multidimensional arrays.
+This combines the inner array of the original map into one single array, removing any nested Collections or multidimensional arrays.

-Reduce aims to combine all elements in an Array into one single value.
-Not one single Array like the flatMap, but one single value.
-This function is usually used to calculate numbers from a given array.
+This function is typically used to calculate numbers from a given array.
 To use it, we provide the initial value, and then again on the closure it uses.
 This gives us access to the current result, and the next value too.
 We use this data to calculate what the result should be.

 Now let’s look at examples of how the reduce function can be used: